expo/expo/docs/versions/unversioned/guides/up-and-running.rst

 When the project is initialized and ready to go you will see the message "React packager ready" in the XDE logs.

+The "React packager" is a simple HTTP server that compiles our app JavaScript code using `Babel <https://babeljs.io/>`_ and serves it to the Exponent app.

 .. epigraph::
-  **Note:** The "React packager" is a simple HTTP server that compiles our app JavaScript code using `Babel <https://babeljs.io/>`_ and serves it to the Exponent app.
+  **Note:** If you are on MacOS and XDE gets stuck on "Waiting for packager and tunnel to start", you may need to `install watchman on your machine <https://facebook.github.io/watchman/docs/install.html#build-install>`_.
+The easiest way to do this is with `Homebrew <http://brew.sh/>`_, ``brew install watchman``.

 Open the app on your phone or simulator
 """""""""""""""""""""""""""""""""""""""